monodot/monodot-co-uk/_posts/2017-06-17-webdev-woes.md

 ## My stack

+To make a start with Billform, I needed to choose a stack quickly.

-For Billform, I decided to go with what I know.
+I decided to make the most of what I already know.
 I didn't want to waste hours learning a brand new language.

 So, I went with PHP.
 Because I already know the language, and people still seem to use it.